satzlich/swift-rohan/RohanHelp/markdown/commands.md

 | `\varsubsetneqq`  | $\varsubsetneqq$  | AMS     |
 | `\varsupsetneq`   | $\varsupsetneq$   | AMS     |
 | `\varsupsetneqq`  | $\varsupsetneqq$  | AMS     |

+## Stability of Commands

+The commands in this document are stable and will not be deprecated in future versions unless there is an extremely critical reason for change.
+However, the appearance of some symbols may vary depending on the font used.
+The commands are designed to work with any OpenType math font that supports the required glyphs.